-This exclusion does not apply to services required to treat or correct underlying causes of infertility where such services cure the condition of, slow the harm to, alleviate the symptoms of, or maintain the current health status of the Covered Person.
+Some services required to treat or correct underlying medical causes of infertility may be covered, where such services cure the condition of, slow the harm to, alleviate the symptoms of, or maintain the current health status of the Covered Person..

-- 29. Infertility and sterility services of in vitro fertilization and gamete intrafallopian transfer (GIFT), embryo transport, surrogate parenting, and donor semen, any other method of artificial insemination, and any other related services used to treat infertility.

-- 30. Maintenance outpatient therapy services, including, but not limited to:

-- Chiropractic

-- Massage Therapy

-- Occupational Therapy

-- Osteopathic Manipulations

-- Outpatient Physical Therapy

-- Outpatient Speech Therapy

-- Vision Therapy

-- 31. Marriage counseling

-- 32. Medical equipment, appliances or supplies of the following types:

-- augmentative communication devices

-- bariatric beds and chairs

-- bathroom scales

-- educational equipment

-- environmental control equipment such as air conditioners, humidifiers or dehumidifiers, air cleaners or filters and portable heaters

-- dust extractors

-- equipment or supplies which are primarily for patient comfort or convenience, such

-as bathtub lifts or seats; massage devices; elevators; stair lifts; escalators; hydraulic

-van or car lifts; orthopedic mattresses; walking canes with seats; trapeze bars; child

-strollers; lift chairs(including Hoyer lifts); recliners; contour chairs; adjustable

-beds; or tilt stands

-- equipment which is widely available over the counter such as wrist stabilizers and knee supports

-- exercise equipment such as exercycles; parallel bars; walking, climbing or skiing machines

-- hearing aids except anchored

-- hygienic equipment such as bed baths, commodes, and toilet seats

-- motorized scooters

-- nutritional supplements, over-the-counter (OTC) formula, food liquidizers or food processors

-- Out-of-Network services unless an emergency or medically necessary

-- orthopedic shoes, unless attached to a brace

-- professional medical equipment such as blood pressure kits or stethoscopes

-- replacement of lost or stolen items

-- supplies such as tape, alcohol, Q-tips/swabs, gauze, bandages, thermometers, aspirin, diapers (adult or infant), heating pads or ice bags
+- 29. Maintenance outpatient therapy services, including, but not limited to: - Chiropractic - Massage Therapy - Occupational Therapy - Osteopathic Manipulations - Outpatient Physical Therapy - Outpatient Speech Therapy - Vision Therapy - 30.
+Marriage counseling - 31.
+Medical and pharmaceutical claims for persons while in the custody of a civil or criminal state or federal authority.
+The state or federal authority having custody of the person shall be responsible for payment of all healthcare costs. - 32.
+Medical equipment, appliances or supplies of the following types: - augmentative communication devices - bathroom scales - educational equipment - environmental control equipment such as air conditioners, humidifiers or dehumidifiers, air cleaners or filters and portable heaters - dust extractors - equipment or supplies which are primarily for patient comfort or convenience, such as bathtub lifts or seats; massage devices; elevators; stair lifts; escalators; hydraulic van or car lifts; orthopedic mattresses; walking canes with seats; trapeze bars; child strollers; lift chairs(including Hoyer lifts); recliners; contour chairs; adjustable beds; or tilt stands - equipment which is widely available over the counter such as wrist stabilizers and knee supports - exercise equipment such as exercycles; parallel bars; walking, climbing or skiing machines - hearing aids except anchored - hygienic equipment such as bed baths, commodes, and toilet seats - motorized scooters - nutritional supplements, over-the-counter (OTC) formula, food liquidizers or food processors - Out-of-Network services unless an emergency or medically necessary - orthopedic shoes, unless attached to a brace - professional medical equipment such as blood pressure kits or stethoscopes - replacement of lost or stolen items - supplies such as tape, alcohol, Q-tips/swabs, gauze, bandages, thermometers, aspirin, diapers (adult or infant), heating pads or ice bags